Psychological Healing

 But let’s back up a bit.

-Speaking from the side of psychology, you simply have to interpret these images as personal revelations about your own psychological conflicts that need to be healed.
+Speaking from the side of psychology, all that can be said is that these images must be interpreted as personal revelations about your own psychological conflicts that need to be healed.
 The dream world is a mysterious place, but with a good guide you can journey through it safely and productively.

-And then there are genuine cases of psychic perception.
+Still, there are genuine cases of psychic perception.
+These cases transcend psychological interpretation.
 I can’t explain them because they relate to a reality which our science and current understanding cannot comprehend.
 Does God give you this perception?
 Maybe.
-Maybe not.
+But maybe not.
 It can come from the devil just as well.

-So, considering these things, return to the opening question.
+So, considering these things, return to the opening question: If my dreams are psychic premonitions, what will I do with this information?
 Given all the numbers and coincidences, what will you do with the information?
 Is the information specific enough that you can go to the police and prevent a crime from happening?
 No?
-Then when you think about it, then, there isn’t much you can do, is there?
+Then when you think about it, there isn’t much you can do, is there?
 If God wants you to do something with the information—as in a genuine apparition—you will be told quite clearly what to do.
 It’s that simple.
 Therefore, just pray and trust in God and don’t let yourself get drawn away from the flock by chasing after “fairy lights” in the dark.
 If anything, the experiences and dreams can show you how magnificent and beyond comprehension God’s creation really is.

 Finally, suppose the premonitions were about your own death.
 What then?
-Well, again, the only sound response is to take the stand that you have to live every day—every moment, really—as if it were your last.
-And when you do that, the premonitions are irrelevant, aren’t they?
+Well, the only wise response is to believe that you have to live every day—every moment, really—as if it were your last.
+When you do that, the premonitions are irrelevant, aren’t they?
 That’s what Christ meant about the thief in the night and being prepared.
-And that’s the ultimate reason why fortune telling has no place in Christianity.
-It simply isn’t needed.
+That’s the ultimate reason why fortune telling has no place in Christianity.
+When you really trust in Christ, fortune telling and divination just isn’t needed.

 What the Catechism says: